merkjunnie/ECE2112_Exp-1/README.md

 - Get comfortable with Python syntax and basic concepts.
 - Master the fundamentals and the functions of Python
 - Apply my learnings and build unique innovative things enough to share with the world.

+*This repository is for my outputs in ECE2112 programming assignments*